Home

 Virrtual Dub export dialog

-6. Start a new Edius SD project.
+6. Start a new EDIUS SD project.
 If Pal, use 16:9 SD D1 if going to DVD (not DV)

 if NTSC use 16:9 SD DVD if going to DVD (not DV and not D1)